-Dr. Ulrich Kusenack
+Dr Ulrich Kusenack

-Chief Physician:
+Chief physician:

 Chief Physician of the Clinic for Vascular Surgery

-Head of the Bergisch Vascular Center
+Head of the Bergisch Vascular Centre

 Helios University Hospital Wuppertal